Minnesota Microgrant Partnership Guidelines

 - Competitive integrated employment

 - Accessible or Inclusive Housing

 Projects that are person-centered, innovative, and sustainable will receive priority.
 For example, an individual who would prefer to hire their own job coach to move from workshop employment to integrated employment.

 Types of projects NOT eligible

 The following projects are not eligible: camps; out-of-state travel; vacations; and conferences, or rent, past due bills, living expenses.
-The microgrant cannot fund replacement furniture, or computers.
+The microgrant cannot fund replacement furniture.

 Applicants will complete and submit a microgrant proposal through this website.
 The grant proposal needs to include detailed information about the need for the project, its goals, plan of action, and a budget.
 The proposal must be accompanied by supportive budget documentation.
 Should the proposal be approved, an agreement which provides clarification or more information about the project may be requested.

 If you would like assistance in completing the online application, please contact The Arc Minnesota at 952.920.0855, and we may direct you to the Regional office nearest you.